Best practices for using webhooks

 Order of events

-Stripe does not guarantee delivery of events in the order in which they are generated.
+Stripe doesn’t guarantee delivery of events in the order in which they’re generated.
 For example, creating a subscription might generate the following events:

 charge.created(if there’s a charge)

-Your endpoint should not expect delivery of these events in this order and should handle this accordingly.
-You can also use the API to fetch any missing objects (e.g., you can fetch the invoice, charge, and subscription objects using the information from
+Your endpoint shouldn’t expect delivery of these events in this order, and needs to handle delivery accordingly.
+You can also use the API to fetch any missing objects (for example, you can fetch the invoice, charge, and subscription objects using the information from

 Keeping your endpoints secure is critical to protecting your customers’ information.
 Stripe provides several ways for you to verify events are coming from Stripe in a secure manner.